BeijiYang/translation/dev blog draft.md

 # add legend

 Although this chart looks pretty, it has a problem with clarity.
 Our user can not know which color indicates which data in a glance.
-This is when we need to add legends in the chart.
+Now is when we need to add legends in the chart.

-There are several approaches to make it happen, here is my solution: I use `stroke`  to create the legend, use `legend` to optimize the style.
+There are several approaches to make it happen, here is my solution: using `stroke`  to create the legend, using `legend` to optimize the style.

 add the `stroke` object in any chart object.